 The owners of the restaurant “Anagennisis” choose the best certified Naxian and Greek ingredients for their dishes.
-But apart from that, they have a small vegetable garden, just across from the restaurant, where they produce biological vegetables (tomatoes, eggplants, lettuces etc.), part of which are used for the preparation of the dishes.
+But apart from that, they have a small vegetable garden, just across from the restaurant, where they produce vegetables (tomatoes, eggplants, lettuces etc.), part of which are used for the preparation of the dishes.
 Occasionally, visitors have the chance to see up close the collection of vegetables, something that enriches their agrotourism experience.

 During the preparation of the dishes, a real flavor delight is born.
 It’s like a scene from the movies, where dairy products (gruyere, arseniko, mizithra etc.) from certified Naxos cheese factories have the leading role.
-These are coupled with the standard extra virgin olive oil, fresh vegetables, thyme honey and herbs from mountainous Naxos.
-The final result leaves no one untouched, while the dishes can be accompanied with bottled wine from authentic Cycladic varieties.
+These are coupled with the standard Greek extra virgin olive oil, fresh vegetables, thyme honey and herbs from mountainous Naxos.
+The final result leaves no one untouched, while the dishes can be accompanied with bottled wine from several Cycladic varieties.